operator-framework/operator-controller/docs/drafts/downgrading-an-extension.md

 ## Introduction

-Downgrading a `ClusterExtension` involves reverting the extension to a previous available version.
-This process might be required due to compatibility issues, unexpected behavior in the newer version, or specific feature requirements that are only available in an earlier release.
-This guide provides step-by-step instructions to safely downgrade a `ClusterExtension`, including necessary overrides to bypass default constraints and disable CRD safety checks.
+Downgrading a `ClusterExtension` involves reverting the extension to a previously available version.
+This process may be necessary due to compatibility issues, unexpected behavior in the newer version, or specific feature requirements only available in an earlier release.
+However, downgrading carries inherent risks, such as potential data loss, issues with new CRD versions, and possible breakage of clients that rely on the newer version.
+Users should carefully consider these risks and be confident in their decision to proceed with the downgrade.
+This guide provides step-by-step instructions for performing a downgrade, including overrides to bypass default constraints and disable CRD safety checks.

 ## Prerequisites